Skip to main content

 How do I import a private key?

 Everything you need to know about importing private keys into Exodus to send funds to your wallet.
-This guide covers importing crypto private keys on both Mobile and Desktop to transfer funds to Exodus.

 Do you need a self-custody wallet to import a private key?
 You can download Exodus here.